Either you have JavaScript disabled or your browser does not support Javascript . To work properly, this page requires JavaScript to be enabled.

 • 20 Sep 2024 Results of subgroup analysis based on previous use of disease-modifying therapies (DMTs) by the patients of relapsing Multiple sclerosis, who had initiated cladribine tablets in real world practice, presented at the 40th Congress of the European Committee for Treatment and Research in Multiple Sclerosis.

-You need to be a logged in or subscribed to view this content Request demo
+You need to be a logged in or subscribed to view this content

-If your organization has a subscription, there are several access options, even while working remotely:
+If your organization or you do not have a subscription, try one of the following: If your organization has a subscription, there are several access options, even while working remotely:

 • Working within your organization’s network